djaodjin/djaodjin-saas/saas/templates/saas/agreements/legal_security.md

 is not there, we are always on the look out to remove unnecessary packages in the first place.

-On top of Rackspace security policies, each virtual machine is configured with its own firewall with only the minimum number of ports open.
+On top of Amazon security policies, each virtual machine is configured with its own firewall with only the minimum number of ports open.

 Solely the strict minimum number of {{organization.full_name}} employees have shell